-The PCI Local Bus Specification (Revision 2.2) does not require the PCI bus configuration signals to be valid until 10 clocks before the negation of PCI reset, however Tsi148 has tighter requirements.
-Tsi148 expects the PCI bus configuration signals to be valid when the PCI clock starts and remain valid until the LRSTI\ signal is negated.
+The PCI bus configuration signals are latched on the negation of LRSTI\.
+The Tsi148 expects the PCI bus configuration signals to be valid from the time the PLL reset input is negated (PLL\RSTI\) and remain valid until the LRSTI\ signal is negated.
 This allows the internal PLL to lock to the PCI/X bus clock.